kaiyuanmifen/GFNDropout/README.md

 # GFNDropout

-This is the code for GFN dropout project , currently it include codes for MLP and resnet for MNIST and CIFAR dataset
+This is the code for GFN dropout project , currently it include codes for MLP and resnet for MNIST,CIFAR dataset and transformer for VQA task

 This code is partially adapted from :https://github.com/szhang42/Contextual_dropout_release